by Lauren Keel PTA, AT, CES | South Chandler Location

 Upper back pain, also known as thoracic pain, is a problem many people experience.
-Individuals work at their computers for hours and don’t realize their posture is getting progressively worse.
+Individuals work at their computers for hours and don’t realize their posture is worsening.
 Eventually, this leads to poor posture characterized by rounded shoulders and a forward head.
-They may start to experience upper back strain, neck pain, lower back pain, and even headaches associated with muscle tightness and weakness.
+They may experience an upper back strain, neck pain, lower back pain, and even headaches associated with muscle tightness and weakness.

 An important factor to consider is the workplace.
-In my experience, a large portion of people who come to me for upper back pain therapy sit at a desk or on a plane traveling for long periods of time.
-One piece of advice I usually give to a patient is to look at their workspace and habits.
-Check and see if your work has someone who can come out and make ergonomic adjustments for you.
-If not, I usually instruct them to take a photo of your workspace and I give them pointers.
-A standing desk is becoming more popular and people have had good results from using it.
+In my experience, many people who come to me for upper back pain therapy sit at a desk or on a plane traveling for long periods.
+The advice I usually give to a patient is to look at their workspace and habits.
+Check if your work has someone who can come out and make ergonomic adjustments for you.
+If not, I usually instruct them to take a photo of the workspace and give them pointers.
+A standing desk is becoming more popular, and people have had good results.
 If your workplace doesn’t offer a standing desk, try limiting your time at the computer.
 If you lose track of time, set a timer for 15 minutes.
-Get up, stretch, and walk around each time the timer goes off.
+Get up, stretch, and walk around when the timer goes off.

-If you decide to try to alleviate your pains without therapy, here are some exercises that I’ve used and had good results from.
+If you try to alleviate your pains without therapy, here are some exercises I’ve used that had good results.
 They include self-joint mobilization, stretches, and strengthening exercises.
-When you sit for long periods of time, the thoracic spine is flexed and you start losing spinal mobility moving into extension — these exercises work to combat that.
+When you sit for long periods, the thoracic spine is flexed, and you start losing spinal mobility moving into extension — these exercises work to combat that.

 Stretching Your Upper Back